 Deep Dives are PostQuantum.com’s long-form research series.
 Each one explores a major quantum technology or security topic across multiple articles — with a capstone that ties the narrative together, individual articles that go deep on each dimension, and (where relevant) interactive tools and companion databases.
 Within each series, articles are designed to be read in sequence or used as standalone reference when you need them.
-The twelve series below are independent of each other — start with whichever topic matters most to you.
+The seventeen series below are independent of each other — start with whichever topic matters most to you.

 A practitioner’s roadmap for launching and running a quantum-readiness program — from boardroom mandate and budget justification through cryptographic discovery, CBOM construction, risk scoring, hybrid pilots, infrastructure hardening, and vendor governance.